hallpaz/MLforNewMedia/docs/datadrivengraphics.md

 ### RGB-D Images

-Depth images and RGB-D data are quite easy to capture nowadays.
-It's been over a decade since low cost devices as the Kinect are available in the market and we had several works showing us how to deal with noise in depth maps and even how to reconstruct surfaces from these kind of data.
 RGB-D data are a natural choice to represent 3D data as it comprises both appearance and geometry of a scene and it has a grid structure as regular images.
 This way, we can use everything already applied to images, including Convolutional Neural networks (CNNs) and we must only figure out how to make the best use of the depth channel to solve problems in 3D.

 SOME WORKS....[X, XX, XXX]

+Besides that, depth images and RGB-D data are quite easy to capture nowadays.
+It's been over a decade since low cost devices as the Kinect are available in the market and today we can find depth sensors in mobile devices such as the iPad. we had several works showing us how to deal with noise in depth maps and even how to reconstruct surfaces from these kind of data.

 ### Multiview images